igor-pcholkin/PageRank/README.md

 #### page_rank_class_test_negative_likes_1_5.py
 shows how to calculate ratings where scores 1 to 5 are applied instead of number likes
 #### hockey_championship_2024.py
-shows how to interpret sports tournament results using model of likes
+shows how to interpret sports tournament results using model of likes creating rating of sport teams
 #### page_rank_person2product_test.py
-shows how to interpret product purchases as likes among products
+shows how to interpret product purchases as cross-reference likes among products creating rating of products